-Don't cut roots over 25mm in diameter, unless advice has been sought from the local authority tree officer.
+Do not cut roots over 25 mm in diameter, unless advice has been sought from the local authority tree officer.

 Do use caution if it is absolutely necessary to operate mechanical plant within this zone.

 Do prune roots which have to be removed using a sharp tool (e.g. secateurs or handsaw).
 Make a clean cut and leave as small a wound as possible.